 As a group we work tirelessly in the lead up to February, holding cinema nights, sausage sizzles, high teas and pamper events, as well as raffles, casual days and lunch tours—whatever we can to raise a few dollars.
 Come the big day our ladies are professionally made up, wearing gorgeous vintage white bathing suits, platinum blonde wigs and red lipstick, before parading down Jetty Rd in Brighton with the Royal Australian Navy Band.

 It’s really quite spectacular to then see more than 200 Marilyn lookalikes plunge into the ocean, paddling around the Brighton Jetty with the support of surf lifesavers.
 And if swimming’s not their style, we have Marilyns parading the shoreline, handing out sunscreen and collecting donations.
-Plus, every year we have our very own Guinness World Record attempt for Most Marilyn Monroes in one location.

 While strutting around in your swimwear may seem daunting, this is absolutely not a beauty competition.
 It’s about having fun while making a difference for everyone who’s been affected by cancer.